Conceptual change: Emerging theoretical perspectives and recent developments

 Finally, a fourth view adopts a more systemic approach to concepts and how they change.
 This "knowledge-in-pieces" or "resources" perspective views both naïve and scientific conceptual understanding as grounded in multiple, small knowledge resources that can be considered "sub-conceptual."
 These are sub-conceptual in that they are of a smaller "grain size" than meanings associated with words and often can be seen to originate from abstractions from sensorimotor schemas.
 Since both naïve and scientific conceptions are grounded in the same broad pool of sub-conceptual resources, conceptual change is seen as the reorganization of these resources.
 The reorganization is seen as involving the gradual increase in the degree of coherence and consistency in the application of knowledge systems composed of a heterogeneous collection of resources.

 Most conceptual change researchers can be seen as adhering to one or the other of the above four perspectives.
 In addition, theoretical accounts of conceptual change have varied on another dimension – the extent to which the process of change should be seen as a "rational" or purely "cognitive" process, as opposed to one involving emotional, motivational and sociocultural elements.
 Recently, there has been greater interest in clarifying this distinction and increasingly greater attempts to create links across this divide.
 Despite the various points of disagreement, there has been a great deal of consensus around the idea that successful conceptual change often requires meta-conceptual awareness and sophistication on the part of the learner.
+However, some of the intuitive conceptions people hold cannot be changed because they are pervasive, persistent, and helpful in some contexts such as everyday life.
+Here, researchers have attempted not to change students’ conceptions but to help students become metacognitively aware of these intuitive conceptions and inhibit these conceptions in scientific contexts.
+Instructional approaches based on metacognition and self-regulated learning have been found to be effective in this regard and in enhancing students’ conceptual understanding.